ddabble/-ChessehC-/README.md

 > Implement the observer pattern in your game:
 >  * Make the GUI listen to changes in the game
 >  * Let your game implement the `GenericGridGame` interface, so that prewritten GUIs may employ your game class
+>
+> > *I kept this in the experimental branch `expt/observer-pattern`, because I like the idea of each object rendering themselves more.*

 ## Run/build instructions
 _Requires having installed **JDK 8+**._